-24. Further encourages Parties, other Governments and relevant organizations to take practical steps to promote and strengthen relevant networks of institutions and communities of practice to facilitate the exchange of biodiversity-related information, experiences, skills and technical know-how;
+24. [Further encourages Parties, other Governments and relevant organizations to take practical steps to promote and strengthen relevant networks of institutions and communities of practice to facilitate the exchange of biodiversity-related information, experiences, skills and technical know-how, among others, through networks of national and regional clearing-house mechanisms;]

+24.bis [Takes note of the outcomes and key messages of the fifth Science-Policy Forum on Biodiversity and the eighth International Conference on Sustainability;]

+24.ter [Urges Parties and invites other Governments to develop new and pilot solutions, based on innovative technologies embedded in local contexts, to address the Sustainable Development Goals, while enhancing the protection of biological diversity, and to scale them up at national and regional levels;]

-25. Decides to establish an Informal Advisory Group on Technical and Scientific Cooperation to provide strategic advice on practical measures, tools and opportunities to promote and facilitate technical and scientific cooperation in accordance with the terms of reference contained in annex III below;
+25. [Decides to establish an Informal Advisory Group on Technical and Scientific Cooperation [with experts from indigenous peoples and local communities and relevant organizations] to provide strategic advice on practical measures, tools and opportunities to promote and facilitate technical and scientific cooperation in accordance with the terms of reference contained in annex III below;]

-26. Also decides, in the light of the advantages, disadvantages and costs presented in document CBD/SBI/3/INF/16, to pursue a hybrid of options A and Bof the institutional mechanisms to promote and facilitate technical and scientific cooperation proposed in section V of the note by the Executive Secretary, whereby a global technical and scientific cooperation support centre would work together with a network of regional support centres other relevant organizations;
+26. [Also decides, in the light of the advantages, disadvantages and costs presented in document CBD/SBI/3/INF/16, to pursue [option B] [a hybrid of] [options A and B] [options B and C] of the institutional mechanisms to promote and facilitate technical and scientific cooperation proposed in section V of the note by the Executive Secretary, whereby a global technical and scientific cooperation support centre would work together with a network of regional support centres, other relevant organizations, and indigenous peoples and local communities;]

-27. Invites the United Nations Environment Programme to establish, in collaboration with relevant organizations the global technical and scientific cooperation support centre for biodiversity to catalyse, facilitate and enhance technical and scientific cooperation and technology transfer, to support achievement of the goals and targets of the post-2020 global biodiversity framework and of the 2030 Agenda for Sustainable Development, drawing on the lessons learned from, and maximizing synergies with, the Climate Technology Centre and Network
+27. [Invites the United Nations Environment Programme to establish, in collaboration with relevant organizations and indigenous peoples and local communities, the global technical and scientific cooperation support centre for biodiversity to catalyse, facilitate and enhance technical and scientific cooperation and technology transfer, ensuring equitable geographic coverage, to support the implementation of the three objectives of the Convention and the achievement of the goals and targets of the post-2020 global biodiversity framework [and of the 2030 Agenda for Sustainable Development,] in line with Articles 16, 18 and 19 of the Convention, drawing on the lessons learned from, and maximizing synergies with [other technology transfer initiatives and mechanisms,] including the Climate Technology Centre and Network, the BIOPAMA Regional Observatories and Reference Information Systems, the technology facilitation mechanism under the Agenda 2030, WIPO GREEN, and others, and to clearly define the costs of the centre in order to mobilize the necessary funds for its operations;]

-28. Decides that the core functions of the global support centre and the regional support centres and organizations :

-(a) To promote and facilitate technical and scientific cooperation and technology transfer among Parties to support the implementation of the post-2020 global biodiversity framework;
+28. [[Decides]/[Proposes] that the core functions of [the global support centre and] the regional support centres and organizations, will be carried out in coordination with the Secretariat, in line with the Long-Term Strategic Framework for Capacity Development to support the implementation of the post-2020 global biodiversity framework:]

-(b) To provide a “one-stop service centre” for Parties to biodiversity-related conventions, indigenous peoples and local communities and relevant stakeholders to access technical and scientific knowledge, expertise, tools and other resources;
+(a) [To promote and facilitate, on a demand-driven basis, technical and scientific cooperation and technology transfer among Parties, especially from developed country Parties to developing country Parties, [to support the implementation of the Convention and the post-2020 global biodiversity framework], including through joint research programmes and joint ventures for the development of technologies relevant to the objectives of this Convention;](b) [To provide a “one-stop service centre” for Parties to biodiversity-related conventions and other agreements, indigenous peoples and local communities, women and youth organizations, and other relevant stakeholders to access technical and scientific knowledge, expertise, tools and other resources, taking into account the science, technology and innovation capability gaps identified by Parties, especially developing country Parties;]